kalyani2602/localrepo/README.md

-#this is my loacal repository
+#this is my local repository